 In Virginia, Schedule VI is a unique category that includes all other substances that require prescriptions but fall outside Schedule I through V. This includes substances used by veterinarians, dentists, and doctors.

 Marijuana falls into its own unique category under Virginia law.
 The amount in one’s possession generally has no bearing on the consequence, though there are enhanced penalties for amounts consistent with distribution or possession of serious weight.
 The first offense is an unclassified misdemeanor with the potential of 30 days in jail and a $500 fine.
 There may also be a deferred disposition available pursuant to Section 18.2-250.1.
 Subsequent simple possession charges may potentially be punished with a maximum of 12 months in jail and a $2,500 fine.
+A lawyer in Arlington could explain someone’s legal options if they have been accused of a marijuana-related drug crime.

-While many drug charges come with mandatory minimum penalties to which a judge must abide, the other types of penalties can be plea bargained making the help of a dedicated and determined Arlington drug attorney of the utmost importance.
-Our lawyers are experienced and highly capable of assisting you by working with you and Arlington prosecutors to reach satisfactory common ground.
+While many drug charges come with mandatory minimum penalties to which a judge must abide, the other types of penalties can be plea bargained making the help of a dedicated and determined Arlington attorney of the utmost importance.
+Our lawyers are experienced and highly capable of assisting you by working with you and local prosecutors to reach satisfactory common ground.

 There are numerous drug laws and they rely on many factors that can be confusing, intimidating, and detailed to a non-lawyer.
-Your Arlington drug lawyer will parse the intricate details so you understand each step of the process and the charges against you.
+Your Arlington drug lawyer could parse the intricate details so you understand each step of the process and the charges against you.
 Call Karin Riley Porter Attorney at Law today for a free consultation.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.